Madebybrown/meets/README.md

 5. Infinite scrolling: As a user, I can keep scrolling through the images on the site that are automatically loaded for me to easily view more content.

 ## **The Post Page**
-1. Viewing the post page: As a user, I can view the post page to read comments about the post.
+1. Viewing the posting page: As a user, I can view the posting page to read comments about the post.
 2. Editing a post: As a post owner, I can edit my post title and description to make corrections or updates.
 3. Adding a comment: As a logged-in user, I can add comments to a post to share my thoughts.
 4. Viewing comment date: As a user, I can see how long ago a comment was made to understand its age.